Zimbra-Community/owncloud-zimlet/README.md

 ### Only Office integration
 You can preview docx,xlsx and pptx in OnlyOffice by configuring your OnlyOffice Document Server API url in owncloud_zimlet_onlyoffice_api_url and you can optionally enable a right-click menu action to edit directly in Nextcloud/ownCloud OnlyOffice app.
 See owncloud_zimlet_enable_onlyoffice below.

+In order to make sure OnlyOffice integration works, specially in muti server ZCS clusters, make sure that all of your domains have defined:

+* zimbraPublicServiceHostname
+* zimbraPublicServiceProtocol
+* zimbraPublicServicePort

+values which can be found at:

+* Configure
+* Domains
+* example.com
+* General Information
+  * Public service hostname: mail.example.com
+  * Public service protocol: https
+  * Public service port: 443

 ### Configure bruteforce protection
 Zimbra WebDAV Client sends all requests to Nextcloud with an X-Forwarded-For HTTP header.
 You must configure Zimbra and Nextcloud properly to avoid problems with Nextcloud's bruteforce protection mechanism.